 Exploratory factor analysis

-The sample was considered adequate for factor extraction according to Kayser-Meyer-Olkin and Bartlett's test of homogeneity of variances (KMO = 0,89 and Bartlett's χ2 = 79.97, p < 0,001).
-Either the parallel analysis and the very simple structure methods suggested the existence of three factors (Eigenvalues of original data: F1 = 5.92; F2 = 1.66; F3 = 0.26; Eigenvalues of simulated data = F1 = 0.84; F2 = 0.29; F3 = 0.24), but due to the small amount between the eigenvalues of simulated and original data, we chose the solution with two factors.
+The sample was considered adequate for factor extraction according to Kayser-Meyer-Olkin and Bartlett's test of homogeneity of variances (KMO = .89 and Bartlett's χ2 = 79.97, p < .001).
+Either the Horn’s parallel analysis and the very simple structure methods suggested the existence of three factors (Eigenvalues of original data: F1 = 5.92; F2 = 1.66; F3 = 0.26; Eigenvalues of simulated data: F1 = 0.84; F2 = 0.29; F3 = 0.24), but due to the small amount between the eigenvalues of simulated and original data, we chose the solution with two factors.

 The results of the factor loadings are shown in Table 2.
-The two factor model explained 68% of variance and the correlation between factors was .26.
-The items were divided in the following order: F1 (Pre contemplation + contemplation) – 1, 3, 4, 5, 8, 9, 10, 12 and F2 (Action)= 2, 6, 7, 11.The fit indexes were considered poor (TLI = .88; RMSEA = .13 - CI95% = .123 - .143).
+The 2-factor model explained 68% of variance and the correlation between factors was weak (r = .26).
+The items were divided in the following order: F1 (Pre contemplation + contemplation) – 1, 3, 4, 5, 8, 9, 10, 12 and F2 (Action)= 2, 6, 7, 11.The fit indexes were considered poor (TLI = .88; RMSEA = .130 - CI95% = .123 - .143).
 The overall Cronbach's alpha was .88 (CI95% = .85 - .92).
 For the first and second factors, the alpha was .91 (CI95% = .87 - .94) and .82 (CI95% = .75 - .89) respectively.

 Confirmatory factor analysis

-The three factor correlated solution was not converged due to the negative value covariance in the matrix of latent variables, which indicated lack of fitness.
-Either the 1-factor and the 2-factor models showed poor fit indexes.
-To find a better model, we changed the items according to modification indexesdf=2).
-The evaluation of the confirmatory models are described in table 3.
+The 3-factor correlated model was not converged due to the negative value covariance in the matrix of latent variables, which indicated lack of fitness.
+Either the 1-factor and the 2-factor and 3-fator orthogonal models showed poor fit indexes.
+To find a better model, we analyzed the items according to modification indexes creating an 1-factor improved model with four items (CFI=.998 RMSEA= .045, X²=3.44 df=2).
+The evaluation of the confirmatory models are described in Table 3.

 Final Scale

-The 1-factor improved model was constituted by items 1,4,8,10 and had a Cronbach's alpha value of .90 (CI95% = .84 - .96).
+The 1-factor improved model was considered the best model constituted by items 1,4,8,10 and with a Cronbach's alpha value of .90 (CI95% = .84 - .96).
 The simple score is made with the sum of the four items.
 The items 1 and 10 must be reverse coded before summing.
 The mean raw score was 3, standard deviation of 4.46, skewness -.94 and kurtosis .08.

 Discussion

 This is the first validation study of Readiness to Change Questionnaire with a sample of Internet users and that combined either exploratory and confirmatory approaches.
-The number of factors suggested by either parallel analysis and very simple structure was different from the original study (Rollnick et al., 1992) and from the Spanish version (Rodríguez-Martos et al., 2000), that proposed a 3 factor model using a principal component analysis with an orthogonal rotation.
+The number of factors suggested by either Horn’s Parallel Analysis and Very Simple Structure was different from the original study (Rollnick et al., 1992) and from the Spanish version (Rodríguez-Martos et al., 2000), that proposed a 3 factor model using a principal component analysis with an orthogonal rotation.
 Contemplation and precontemplation seemed to constitute the same factor as found in the Dutch validation study, which also used a principal components approach (Defuentes-Merillas et al., 2002).
-Differently from Defuentes-Merillas et al. (2002), we preferred to treat the precontemplation and contemplation as one factor, once they had just negative loadings and did not constitute a separated factor.
+Differently from Defuentes-Merillas et al. (2002), we preferred to treat the precontemplation and contemplation as one factor, once they had negative loadings and did not constitute a separated factor with enough proportion of explained variance in a third factor considering their eigenvalues.

-Although the two factor solution found in this study was comparable with the Dutch validation study in regard to the good internal consistences and the proportion of explained variances (52.6%).
-The estimates of the exploratory factor analysis revealed poor fit indexes (TLI = .88; RMSEA = .13 - CI95% = .123 - .143).
-This fact led us to compare this two factor model to the other ones proposed in literature (Budd & Rollnick, 1996; Forsberg et al., 2003).
+The preliminary 2-factor solution found in Exploratory Factorial Analysis in this study was comparable with the Dutch validation study in regard to the good internal consistencies and the reasonable proportion of explained variances.
+However, estimates of this analysis revealed poor fit indexes leading us to compare our 2-factor model with other ones proposed in literature using Confirmatory Factorial Analysis and some comparisons indexes (Budd & Rollnick, 1996; Forsberg et al., 2003).